 Similar Alternatives To The Spark Miles Business Card

 If you’re looking for a lucrative business card, there are a few other options that are worth considering:

 - The Blue Business® Plus Credit Card from American Express (review) has no annual fee (Rates & Fees), and offers 2x Membership Rewards points on the first $50,000 spent per calendar year (1x after that)

-- The American Express® Business Gold Card (review) has a $295 annual fee (Rates & Fees) and offers up to 4x Membership Rewards points for the first $150,000 in purchases per calendar year in select categories
+- The American Express® Business Gold Card (review) has a $375 annual fee (Rates & Fees) and earns 4X Membership Rewards® points on the 2 categories where your business spends the most each billing cycle from 6 eligible categories.
+You will earn 4X points on the first $150,000 in combined purchases from these categories each calendar year (then 1X thereafter).

 - The Ink Business Preferred® Credit Card (review) has a $95 annual fee, has an amazing cell phone protection plan, and offers 3x Ultimate Rewards points on the first $150,000 in combined purchases per anniversary year on travel, shipping purchases, internet, cable, phone services, and advertising purchases made with social media sites and search engines

 - If you’re willing to get more than one card, there’s huge value in pairing the Ink Preferred with the Ink Business Cash® Credit Card (review) and/or Ink Business Unlimited® Credit Card (review), as the cards offer 1.5-5x points per dollar spent

 The Capital One Spark Miles is a solid business credit card if you’re looking to earn travel rewards.
 The card offers unlimited 2x Spark miles, and those miles can be redeemed for one cent each toward a travel purchase, or can be transferred to an airline or hotel partner, typically at a ratio of 1:1.